-He attended six (6) out of the seven (7) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2020.
+He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2021.

 He does not have any family relationship with any Director and/or major shareholder of the Company and has no conflict of interest with the Company.
 He has not been convicted of any offences within the past five (5) years other than traffic offences (if any) nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.